 After the tormentors left, Derek rushed to the dorm door and found it unlocked.
 Jeffrey was just starting to put on his pants when Derek entered.
-Minimally clothed as he was, Jeffrey looked very small and fragile.
-Derek realized that he had rarely seen his son so sparsely attired.
+Jeffrey, minimally clothed as he was, looked very small and fragile.
+Derek realized that he had never seen his son so sparsely attired.
 It struck him that he had only interacted with his son in rather formal situations.
-Even when Jeffery padded around the apartment in pajamas, he was more like a visitor in his best nightwear, than a resident.
+Even when Jeffery padded around the apartment in pajamas, he was more like a visitor in his best nightwear, rather than a resident.

 "Did you hear?" asked Jeffrey.

-Jeffrey concentrated on getting dressed and didn’t say anything more.
+Derek nodded.
+Jeffrey concentrated on getting dressed and didnt say anything more.

 Derek wandered over to the window, near Jeffrey, and looked out.
-"Is this the way your friends left?"
+"Is this the way your friends left," he asked.

 "Do you want to come with me back into the other room?" asked Derek.

-Derek could see the embarrassment in his son's eyes; the boy wasn't ready to face other people again.
+Derek understood that his son felt embarrassed and humiliated.
+He wasn't ready to face other people again.
 Derek felt humiliated too, not being able to protect his son from harm.
-He didn’t particularly relish going back and suffering the solicitous warmth of the other hostages inquiring on Jeffrey’s condition.
+He didnt particularly relish going back and suffering the solicitous warmth of the other hostages inquiring on Jeffreys condition.

 "Do you want me to stay here with you?"

-"Look Jeffrey," said Derek on impulse in a soft voice, "We’re going to break out of here."
+"Look Jeffrey," said Derek impulsively in a soft voice, "Were going to break out of here."